BJP will again form govt in Uttarakhand after 2022 polls: Kaushik | Politics

-Uttarakhand's new BJP president Madan Kaushik Friday said he would successfully meet the challenges of the 2022 state assembly elections.
+Uttarakhand’s new BJP president Madan Kaushik Friday said he would successfully meet the challenges of the state assembly elections in 2022.

-Talking to reporters after being appointed the president of the BJP's state unit, Kaushik exuded confidence that his party will again win the assembly elections and form the government in the state after the 2022 polls.
+“The BJP will again win the Uttarakhand assembly elections in 2022 and form government in the state,” said Kaushik while talking to reporters after being appointed the state BJP president.

 He said the BJP workers are trained to undertake all challenges in their stride.

-A four-time MLA from Haridwar and a state minister, Kaushik has been made the BJP's state unit president in place of Banshidhar Bhagat by Nadda.
+A four-time MLA from Haridwar and a state minister, Kaushik has been made the BJP’s state unit president in place of state BJP chief Banshidhar Bhagat by Nadda.

+Bhagat was on Friday made a minister in Uttarakhand’s new Chief Minister Tirath Singh Rawat’s council of ministers.

+With the BJP party preferring a Rajput chief minister in the state, the post of the president of the party’s state unit has predictably gone to a Brahmin.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)